fredtux/dfsproc/README.md

 ```

 ## Building buildroot
-This section is a more streamlined (and less flexible) version of the tutorial found here: [https://www.nullbyte.cat/post/linux-kernel-exploit-development-environment/](https://www.nullbyte.cat/post/linux-kernel-exploit-development-environment/)
+This section is a more streamlined (and less flexible) version of the tutorial found here: [https://www.nullbyte.cat/post/linux-kernel-exploit-development-environment/](https://www.nullbyte.cat/post/linux-kernel-exploit-development-environment/).
+At the end there is an optional bash script that executes qemu with all of the needed parameters

 **Replace `/path_to_buildroot` with your own path to the buildroot directory.**